unibuc-cs/CyberPlaybookLLM/Readme.md

  - The fine-tuning scripts and configurations are located in the `Training` folder.
 The training process involves fine-tuning the LLaMA model on the playbook dataset using PyTorch and Hugging Face Transformers.
  - Using SFT module from HuggingFace on the mentioned dataset above

+### Curriculum learning
+ - The training process is divided into three stages:
+   - **Mitigation training**: The model is first trained on a dataset of mitigations, which are specific actions or steps taken to address security incidents.
+   - **Playbook training**: The model is then trained on a dataset of playbooks, which are structured documents outlining the steps to be followed in response to specific incidents.
+   - **Incident training**: Finally, the model is trained on a dataset of incidents, which are real-world cybersecurity events and scenarios.
+ - The main script for training is `train_low_level.py`, which handles the training loop and model updates.
+The script uses the `TrainingState` class to manage the training state, including loading and saving checkpoints, logging metrics, and handling early stopping.
+ - The curriculum learning approach is implemented in the `TrainingState` class, which manages the training process and allows for easy switching between different training stages.
+The class also handles the loading and saving of model checkpoints, logging of training metrics, and early stopping based on validation performance.
+ - Use curriculum_trainer.py to train the model with curriculum learning.
+The script takes care of loading the dataset, initializing the model, and managing the training process.

 ### Evaluation
  - The evaluation scripts are located in the `Evaluation` folder.
 The evaluation process involves testing the fine-tuned model on a separate test set of playbooks and incidents to assess its performance and accuracy.
  - Technical paper describe the custom metrics we adoped to evaluate the model's performance.